JORDANKLANFER/jbrowse2_project/README.md

 bash fetch_and_process_data.sh
 ```

-# 🧬 Launch the JBrowse Instance
-Open `http://yourhost/jbrowse2/` again in your web browser and use the database tool to conduct explorations on Lentivirus genomic and functional protein data.

 # 🌍 Access Virus Data via Accession Numbers

 This table provides the accession numbers for various virus datasets.
 If the provided links fail, you can use these accession numbers to retrieve the data directly from the [UniProt database](https://www.uniprot.org).